 Tip: For best results, take cuttings when at least 3 of the “florets” on the stem have opened.
 They will continue to open in the vase.

 Gladiolas require full sun and regular water during growth and bloom.
-They should be planted in a sandy soil, rich in organic matter as soon as the soil is warm in the spring.
+They should be planted in well-drained soil, rich in organic matter as soon as the ground is warm enough to work in the spring.

 How to Plant: